-With such insightful statistics, it helps to know how diaspora Indians send money home, the information required to send and receive money, the benefits they enjoy by using money transfer services and the specific issues they should consider when sending money to India.
-Read along for detailed coverage on this and more.
+With such insightful statistics, it helps to know how diaspora Indians send money home, the information required to send and receive money, the benefits they enjoy by using money transfer services and the specific issues they should consider to find out the best way to send money to India.

 There are multiple ways to easily send and receive money in India but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to India.

 Traditionally, Non-Resident Indians (NRIs) have been using SWIFT and demand drafts to send money home.
 However, in recent years, banks have graduated to offering money transfer services, making it a booming business in India.
 About 60 to 80 per cent of the transfers to the country is processed through the banking system.

 Online and mobile companies have also come up to offer money transfer services.
 This development has significantly changed the remittance landscape in favour of these companies.
-If you want to send money home, there are several ways you can do so, below are some of them:
+If you want to send money online to India, there are several ways you can do so, below are some of them:

 Indians in North America, Australia, Asia, Europe and the United Kingdom who own verified bank accounts can use ACH transfer to send money home.
 ACH transfers take 3 to 4 days to reach your loved ones in India.
 This method is appropriate for small regular amounts.
 Since ACH transfer is online-based, you do not have to leave your home, thus saving you time and money.